-The basic premise is that you should do your own thinking, your own design, and your own coding.
-You're allowed to talk to other students about the content of the lectures and of the textbook and about high-level concepts in general.
-You may answer questions from other students about packages used for assignments, as long as the problem is a narrow one and not one that helps in the problem-solving process at large.
-Finally, you may assist another student with debugging if he or she is stuck with a specific low-level problem that has been impeding progress on the work.
+We have a looser policy where the basic premise is that you should do your own thinking, your own design, and your own coding.
+You're allowed to talk to other students about the content of the lectures, textbooks, and high-level concepts in general.
+You can answer questions from other students about supplied code and packages used for assignments, as long as the problem is a narrow one and not one that helps in the problem-solving process at large.